AsyncDisplayKit/Documentation/docs/_docs/editable-text-node.md

 </div>
 </div>

-The property `isDisplayingPlaceholder` will initially return YES, but will toggle to NO any time the `attributedText` property is set to a non-empty string.
+The property `isDisplayingPlaceholder` will initially return `YES`, but will toggle to `NO` any time the `attributedText` property is set to a non-empty string.

 ### Typing Attributes

-To set up the style of the text your user will type into this text field, you can set the 'typingAttributes'.
+To set up the style of the text your user will type into this text field, you can set the `typingAttributes`.

 <div class = "highlight-group">